 Packers: 2018 Percent Capacity Filled: 100%

-Of the four teams that are not yet onsale, the Browns are the most interesting case, given their strong finish last year and the signing of big-name talent like Odell Beckham Jr. For 2019, the average price on the secondary market for Browns tickets is $197, which is the highest average price this decade for games in Cleveland.
+Given their strong finish last year and the signing of big-name talent like Odell Beckham Jr, the average price on the secondary market for Browns tickets is $197, which is the highest average price this decade for games in Cleveland.
 It’s also almost double the $104 average in 2017, which was the lowest price this decade.
 Prior to the Mayfield era, the Browns had been active single-game ticket sellers.
 With secondary-market tickets available under $25 for most games, they didn’t have much luck.
 With prices up as much as they are for 2019, though, the Browns could be aggressive single-game sellers and likely make more money selling tickets than ever before.
 Since November, the team says they’ve sold over 11,000 new season tickets and, as if to formalize their arrival to the world of high-demand tickets, they’ve even instituted a waitlist, which you can get onto for $100 per ticket.

 Steelers: 2018 Percent Capacity Filled: 92%